Establishment of an NGS-based genomic testing system

 Implementation of NGS-based genomic testing in the NCCH

 In cooperation with staff of the Department of Experimental Therapeutics and the Department of Pathology and Clinical Laboratories in the NCCH, prospective clinical studies were performed to examine the feasibility and utility of our NGS-based genomic testing system for patients enrolled into early-phase clinical trials.
-The result of the TOPICS-1 (TOP-GEAR-1) study, in which patients were enrolled in 2013 and 2014, indicated that patients who received investigational drug therapies matched to their genomic aberrations showed better progression-free survivals than those who received non-matched therapies (Figure 1).
+The result of the TOP-GEAR project (1st stage) study, in which patients were enrolled in 2013 and 2014, indicated that patients who received investigational drug therapies matched to their genomic aberrations showed better progression-free survivals than those who received non-matched therapies (Tanabe et al, Mol Cancer, 2016).